yuruki/disc-golf-testament/README.md

 ## The Goal

 When learning a skill with a high degree of automaticity, especially without a coach, it is crucial to have a simple mental model that will guide you to the right direction as you progress.
 This mental model consists of an idea, an ideal and a set of cues that will help you approach that ideal.
-In the best case scenario the model can remain almost unchanged as you get better with practice.
+In the best case scenario the model can remain unchanged while you get better with practice.

 My goal is to convey this mental model I have created for myself, and which I believe to be a good one, to you.

 ## The Backhand

-> Disc golf backhand throw is difficult.
+> Disc golf backhand throw is a difficult movement.
 If that's not the case for you, you got lucky.

 The first thing to realize is that the backhand throw is, or should be treated as an automatic skill.
-As archery coach Alistair Whittingham put it (https://performance-archery.com/automatic-skill/), you practice an automatic skill and prepare for an execution of an automatic skill cognitively, but you execute it non-cognitively.
-Which means you should consider the difference between practicing (a part of) the throw and executing a throw.
-Executing a throw non-cognitively is required to make the movement smooth and relaxed.
+As archery coach Alistair Whittingham put it (https://performance-archery.com/automatic-skill/), you practice an automatic skill and prepare for the execution of an automatic skill cognitively ("with thought"), but you execute it non-cognitively ("without thought").

+You should consider the difference between practicing (a part of) the throw and executing a throw.
+Executing a throw non-cognitively is a requirement to make the movement smooth and relaxed.

 The next thing to realize is that the flight of the disc is not part of your throw; it is the result of your throw, the disc characteristics and the environment.
-You can influence the initial direction (vertical and horizontal), the hyzer/anhyzer angle, the nose angle and the speed of the disc.
+You can influence the initial direction (vertical and horizontal), the hyzer/anhyzer angle, the nose angle and the velocity of the disc.
 That's it.
 No, you don't control the spin either.

-This is why I would recommend practicing the throw on a net or without paying much or any attention on where the disc lands; practicing the discs and shot shapes is a separate part of the game.
+This is why I would recommend practicing the throw on a net or at least without paying much or any attention on where the disc lands; practicing the discs and the shot shapes is a separate part of the game.

-Now that we have gone through what happens inside your head when throwing, we can move on to what happens in/with your body.
+Now that we have gone through what happens inside your head when throwing, we can move on to what happens with your body.

 YouTube has many videos breaking down the backhand throw.
 Depending on the video the movement might have one or a dozen stages or parts in it.
 This mental model has three.